mverleg/pyjson_tricks/README.rst

 The exact signatures of these and other functions are in the documentation_.

 ``json-tricks`` supports Python 2.7, and Python 3.4 and later, and is automatically tested on 2.7, 3.4, 3.5 and 3.6.
 Pypy is supported without numpy and pandas.
+Pandas doesn't support 3.4.

 Preserve type vs use primitive
 -------------------------------